Kenya-a/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach calls a function on each element of the array, which is allowed to change the array.
+While .map will call a function on every element of the array.
+It returns a new array, but the same.

 2. What is the difference between a function and a method?

+A function typically returns a value.
+A method is typically associated with object oriented programming, it is similar to a function but it is inside a class.

 3. What is closure?

+A closure is basically where an inner function has access to variables in the global scope.

 4. Describe the four rules of the 'this' keyword.

+    I. A function has to be called by new
+    II.
+How is the function called call() apply() or bind() III.
+Is the function called by a method

 5. Why do we need super() in an extended class?

+We need a super() to extend a class

 ## Project Set up